Platform-OS/pos-module-openai/README.md

 #### Read

-To leverage embeddings, at some point you would need to perform search operation through `modules/openai/queries/embeddings/search.liquid`.
-Usually you would like to sort the results by relevancy to the embedding that is provided as an input (for example, user enters their search query, which you transform into an embedding using `fetch_embedding` command, and you want to get 5 most relevant embeddings):
+To leverage embeddings, you will need to perform a search operation through `modules/openai/queries/embeddings/search.liquid`.
+Typically, you'll want to sort the results by their relevance to the input embedding (for example, when a user enters a search query, which you transform into an embedding using the `fetch_embedding` command, and you want to retrieve the five most relevant embeddings):

 ```
   function related_embeddings = 'modules/openai/queries/embeddings/search', related_to: embedding, limit: 5